ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 ## YANG Modules

 In this section the several YANG modules are defined.
-The following references are embedded within these YANG modules: {{}}

 ### 'ietf-tpm-remote-attestation'